Kowal Sentry Integration for Magento 2

 - importer errors,

-Why this Magento 2 to Sentry module is production-ready
+Why this Magento 2 module for Sentry is production-ready

 Kowal_Sentry is not a simple wrapper for sending exceptions.
-It is a carefully designed integration layer built according to Magento 2 best practices.
+It is a well-thought-out integration layer designed according to Magento 2 best practices.

 The module: